Easy Brisket Sliders

 toasting slider buns

+If you’ve just smoked brisket to use for these sliders, slice it into thin slices that will fit on your buns.
 If you’re using leftover brisket, warm it up so the meat is tender and sliceable.
-Slice 12 long slices.

 Place a slice of warmed brisket onto each slider bun.
 Place your toppings, such as quick pickles and peppers, on top.
 I like to add a few quick pickles and some pickled sliced peppers because they add a great acidity.
 Pour on a bit more barbeque sauce and complete the sliders with the top bun.